18 prescription-free ways to get pain-free

 7. Also known as boswellin or “Indian frankincense,” this herb contains specific active anti-inflammatory ingredients.
 This works well with many rheumatoid arthritis patients.

 8. This enzyme, found in pineapples, is a natural anti-inflammatory.
-It can be taken in supplement form but comes naturally by eating the bromelain-rich central stem in fresh pineapple.
+It can be taken in supplement form, but comes naturally by eating the bromelain-rich central stem in fresh pineapple.

 10. Cayenne Cream.
 Also called capsaicin cream, this spice comes from dried hot peppers.
-It alleviates pain by depleting the body’s supply of substance P, a chemical component of nerve cells that transmits pain signals to your brain.
+It alleviates pain by depleting the body’s supply of substance P, a chemical component of nerve cells that transmits pain signals to the brain.

 Natural treatments to reduce or reverse pain cycles:

-Rather than using pain medications (prescription or OTC – “over-the-counter”, or opioids) first consider:
+Rather than using pain medications (prescription or OTC – “over-the-counter”, or opioids), first consider:

 1. Medical cannabis.
 You will need a prescription for this one… Medicinal qualities also include terpenes and flavonoids.
-Varieties of cannabis that are very low in THC (tetrahydrocannabinol) – the psychoactive component of marijuana that produces “stoned” feeling, and high in medicinal CBD are preferred.
+Varieties of cannabis that are very low in THC (tetrahydrocannabinol) – the psychoactive component of marijuana that produces a “stoned” feeling, and high in medicinal CBD are preferred.
 Medical marijuana is now legal in 28 states.
 Learn more about the laws in your state at medicalmarijuana.procon.org.
-Choose those with high cannabinoid (CBD) quantities – cannabidiol (up to 20%) – which functions very well as a natural analgesic.
+Choose those with high cannabinoid (CBD) quantities – cannabidiol (up to 20%) – which function very well as a natural analgesic.

 4. Research has discovered a clear and effective reduction of pain in the use of acupuncture in the treatment of back, neck and shoulder pain, osteoarthritis, and headaches.
 Some chiropractors are also trained and licensed to provide acupuncture.